BSI Group: Management systems assessment and certification

 With 80,000 clients, BSI is one of the world's largest certification bodies.
 It audits and provides certification to companies worldwide who implement management systems standards.
 BSI also runs training courses that cover the implementation and auditing requirements of national and international management systems standards.

-It is independently accredited and assesses a wide range of standards and other specifications including:
+It is independently accredited and assesses a wide range of standards and other specifications, including:

-Testing Services and Healthcare
+Testing services and healthcare

-Within Testing Services, BSI's best known product in the UK is the Kitemark, a registered certification mark first used in 1903.
+BSI's best known product in the UK is the Kitemark, a registered certification mark first used in 1903.
 The Kitemark – which is recognized by 82% of UK adults – signifies products or services which have been assessed and tested as meeting the requirements of the related specification or standard within a Kitemark scheme.

 BSI also conducts testing of products for a range of certifications, including for CE marking.
 CE marking must be applied to a wide range of products intended for sale in the European Economic Area.
-Frequently manufacturers or importers need a third-party certification of their product from an accredited or 'Notified' body.
-BSI holds Notified Body status for 15 EU Directives, including construction products, marine equipment, pressurised equipment and personal protective equipment.
+Frequently, manufacturers or importers need a third-party certification of their product from an accredited or 'Notified' body.
+BSI holds Notified Body status for 15 EU Directives, including construction products, marine equipment, pressurized equipment and personal protective equipment.

 BSI also conducts testing for manufacturers developing new products and has facilities to test across a wide range of sectors, including construction, fire safety, electrical and electronic and engineering products.

-Within Healthcare, BSI provides regulatory and quality management reviews and product certification for medical device manufacturers in Europe, the United States, Australia, Japan, Taiwan, Canada and China.
+BSI provides regulatory and quality management reviews and product certification for medical device manufacturers in the Worldwide.
 It is the market leader in the US, the world's biggest healthcare market.